On infinitesimal contraction analysis for hybrid systems: Main result

 Now suppose that uniform upper or lower bounds on the \emph{dwell time} between successive resets are known.
-Then the number of discrete state transitions is upper or lower bounded on any compact time horizon, and the proof of Theorem \ref{thm:main} can be adapted to derive an exponential bound on the intrinsic distance between any pair of trajectories as in the following Corollary.
+Then the number of discrete state transitions is upper or lower bounded on any compact time horizon, and the proof of Theorem \ref{thm:main} can be adapted to derive an exponential bound on the intrinsic distance between any pair of trajectories.